lorossi/colorize/README.md

 fmt.Println(colorize.Bold("This is so bold!"))
 ```

-If you need to style only a string with default constants (no RGB, HSL or Truetype) you can also use the oneliner function:
+If you need to style only a string with default constants (no RGB, HSL or Truetype) you can also use the oneliner function (Note that there's no need to reset the style later on) :

 ```go
 fmt.Println(StyleText("This is waaay faster!",  colorize.FgBrightWhite, colorize.BgBlue, colorize.Bold, colorize.Underline))